louisecchan/odin-recipes/README.md

 # odin-recipes

-This project is to build my HTML chops :)
+This project is to re-build my HTML chops :)